 Using your own website to host a shop makes it really easy to dictate the options you give your customers.

 Plus, you don’t have other shops and items to distract potential buyers, as in online marketplaces (Etsy, Ebay, Amazon, etc).

 Many website-building platforms include a Commerce plan if you are interested in opening up an online shop with your website.

 One of the most popular and fastest growing eCommerce platforms is Shopify: It boasts a user-friendly interface that makes designing a beautiful website/shop super easy.

-Try Shopify for FREE now for 14 days, no credit card required; Although here are the prices of the plans below in case you are interested:
+Try Shopify for FREE now for 14 days, no credit card required

 If you’re great at graphic design, this may be the route for you to make steady income between big projects.